How Are Mortgage Rates Determined?

 No single element determines the mortgage rate you receive.
 A combination of factors will ultimately influence how lenders determine your interest rate — some of which you can influence and others you cannot.

-For example, if you have a good credit score or choose a shorter-term loan you can probably get a lower mortgage rate.
+For example, if you have a good credit score or choose a shorter-term loan, you can probably get a lower mortgage rate.
 Meanwhile, economic trends like inflation are out of your hands.
 That’s why understanding mortgage rates and what causes them to fluctuate are key to saving you money on your home loan.

 Your credit score